ErpNetDocs/info/legal/platform-terms-of-use.md

 #### 8.1.1.
 Definition of Confidential Information

 - **“Confidential Information”** means all information disclosed by a party (“Disclosing Party”) to the other party (“Receiving Party”), whether orally or in writing, that is designated as confidential or that reasonably should be understood to be confidential given the nature of the information and the circumstances of disclosure.
-Confidential Information of Customer includes Customer Data; Confidential Information of ERP.net includes the Services and the terms and conditions of this Agreement and all Order Forms (including pricing).
+Confidential Information of Customer includes Customer Data; Confidential Information of ERP.net includes the Services and the terms and conditions of this Agreement and all Subscription Orders (including pricing).
 Confidential Information of each party includes business and marketing plans, technology and technical information, product plans and designs, and business processes disclosed by such party.

 #### 8.1.2.
 Exceptions